CloudI/CloudI/src/external/cloudi_x_lager/README.md

 Lager is also supplied with a error_logger handler module that translates traditional erlang error messages into a friendlier format and sends them into lager itself to be treated like a regular lager log call.
-To disable this, set the lager application variable `error_logger_redirect' to `false'.
+To disable this, set the lager application variable `error_logger_redirect` to `false`.

 The error_logger handler will also log more complete error messages (protected with use of trunc_io) to a "crash log" which can be referred to for further information.
 The location of the crash log can be specified by the crash_log application variable.
-If undefined it is not written at all.
+If set to `undefined` it is not written at all.

 Messages in the crash log are subject to a maximum message size which can be specified via the crash_log_msg_size application variable.